Serbia sends troops to border after Kosovo clashes

 After the newly elected mayors attempted to take office on Friday, Serb residents - who rallied to the sound of a community alarm used to warn of a police presence - sought to block them.

-Danica Radomirovic, deputy head of the local hospital, told local media that 10 residents were injured in the clashes.
+Kosovan police then moved to escort the politicians past protesters, leading to clashes.

+Kosovan officials acknowledged their officers had increased their presence in the area "to assist mayors of the northern communes of Zvecan, Leposavic and Zubin Potok to exert their right of work at the official objects".

-Local officers in Zvecan said at least four vehicles were damaged during the unrest, with one car destroyed after it was set on fire.
+Local officers in Zvecan said five officers were injured and at least four vehicles were damaged during the unrest, with one car destroyed after it was set on fire.

 Serbia's Defence Minister Milos Vucevic said President Aleksander Vucic had ordered an "urgent movement [of troops] to the Kosovo border".